Browse Games

 Description

-Initially conceived as an expansion set for Dungeon Master (as shown on the boxes that were printed before they changed their mind), Chaos Strikes Back was finally released as a standalone game in the first half of December 1989 on the Atari ST (However, you still need the Dungeon Master manual for the list of magic symbols to cast spells because if was not reproduced in the Chaos Strikes Back manual).
-It is based on the same engine as Dungeon Master with minimal changes.
+Initially conceived as an expansion set for Dungeon Master (as shown on the boxes that were printed before they changed their mind), Chaos Strikes Back was finally released as a standalone game in the first half of December 1989 on the Atari ST (However, you still need the Dungeon Master manual for the list of magic symbols to cast spells because it was not reproduced in the Chaos Strikes Back manual).
+It was presented at the 1990 winter CES (Consumer Electronics Show) from January 6 to January 9, 1990 in Las Vegas.
+It uses the same engine as Dungeon Master with minimal changes.
 It features many new item and creature graphics as well as a new dungeon that is much more difficult and non-linear than Dungeon Master.
 It also comes with an additional ‘Utility disk’ that contains an introduction animation to the game, a Character Editor (to load/save/draw champion portraits, and also import your Dungeon Master champions from a saved game, without their possessions), and a Hint Oracle that loads your saved game and provides help based on the party location in the dungeon (note the Hint Oracle is not available in Japanese versions).
 Improved portraits of all Dungeon Master champions are also available to replace their older portrait in case you choose to import your Dungeon Master saved game and want to reflect their experience.

 The addition of the Hint Oracle was a way for FTL to avoid being overwhelmed by phone calls for hints like they were with Dungeon Master.